-At The Sussex Osteopaths we practice a form of Acupuncture called Medical Acupuncture, which is an adaptation of the more traditional, Chinese Acupuncture.
-So whilst many of the needling points correlate to the traditional meridians, they are predominately located using up-to-date anatomical knowledge, advanced palpation and trigger points.
-Both Callum and Sophie are trained through the British Medical Acupuncture Society, and can use acupuncture as a stand-alone treatment or integrate it within an osteopathic treatment.
+At The Sussex Osteopaths, we practice a form of Acupuncture called Medical Acupuncture, an adaptation of the more traditional Chinese Acupuncture.
+So whilst many needling points correlate to the traditional meridians, they are predominately located using up-to-date anatomical knowledge, advanced palpation and trigger points.
+Callum and Sophie are trained through the British Medical Acupuncture Society, and acupuncture can be used as a stand-alone or integrated within an osteopathic treatment.

 - Low back pain

 - Neck and shoulder tension

 - Trigger point pain

 The treatment involves fine needles inserted into very precise points through the skin.
 The number of needles needed varies but can be as little as one or two.
 Most patients are pleasantly surprised that acupuncture is far less painful than often anticipated.
 Depending on the point being needled, patients’ responses range from a ‘dull-aching feeling’ to a ‘muscular twitch’.
 Both are good signs!
 We are working on an area that will probably benefit from the treatment.

 If you are not good with needles or nervous about the treatment, we can either use very small needles to get you used to what to expect, or we can use no needles!
 This method is called ‘acupressure’ or ‘trigger point therapy, which uses the same points on the body, but pressure rather than a needle is applied.
 If you have any concerns, your osteopath will be more than willing to answer any questions or explain the procedure.